sindre-frisvold-git/redis-docs/docs/go-redis-v9.md

 # go-redis joins Redis org on GitHub

-Today the go-redis team is thrilled to release go-redis v9, which adds support for RESP3 protocol, introduces new hooks API, improves pipelines retries. and allows to monitor performance using OpenTelemetry.
+Today the go-redis team is thrilled to release go-redis v9, which adds support for the [RESP3 protocol](https://github.com/antirez/RESP3/blob/master/spec.md), introduces the new hooks API, improves pipelines retries, and allows performance monitoring via OpenTelemetry.

-With this release, we also took a chance to move the [go-redis](https://github.com/redis/go-redis) repository under the [Redis org](https://github.com/redis/) on GitHub to join other popular Redis clients.
+With this release, we also took the opportunity to move the [go-redis](https://github.com/redis/go-redis) repository under the [Redis GitHub organization](https://github.com/redis/), joining other popular Redis clients.

-The new repository location means that you should use a new import path to use go-redis v9:
+The new repository location means that you a new import path for go-redis v9:

 ```go
 // old, v8